 How Integration Can Transform Operations And Increase Efficiency

 Nearly every action or process today has been brought into the digital age.
-Specific technologies have been created to handle the boring, repetitive, time consuming aspects of our jobs to allow us to focus on what we do best.
+Specific technologies have been created to handle the boring, repetitive, time-consuming aspects of our jobs to allow us to focus on what we do best.
 For example, when it comes to organizing massive amounts of data, technology is much quicker and more precise than we are, making it more practical to have a system in place that manages data for us.
 While technology takes care of the data, we can focus on the human aspects of our jobs like communication, creativity, analysis, and strategy.

-Tech In Education
+Technology In Education

 In the education sector, countless new technologies have emerged to influence how students learn, teachers teach, and schools operate.
 Student information systems, learning management systems, smartboards, ebooks, cloud storage, countless apps, and more have been introduced and are now integral to the way schools function.

 While technology is advancing at an exponential rate, becoming ever more complex and impressive, it still requires someone or something to put it into action.
 To work correctly, these systems need a constant influx of data.

 The question is, how does technology receive the data it needs to function as intended?

 There are two answers to this question: either through manual data entry, or by receiving data from another piece of technology that captured the data.
 The second option is made possible by a process called integration.

 Your school gathers data every single day in the form of attendance records, grades, participation, which could be thousands of data points each day.
 Luckily technology has been built to handle that data.

 If your instructors and administrators are weighed down by manually entering data into each system that you have at your school, technology is likely hampering efficiency.
 Your school is missing out on a huge efficiency gain by having your staff spend hours updating and uploading data into a system.
 It takes them away from the other responsibilities of their jobs and makes the data susceptible to human error.